edinburgh-napier/set09121/lectures/lecture4.md

 OO is a great way of describing and building systems of objects (games)  <!-- .element: class="fragment" -->

 However; in practice, actually programming these systems can be tricky.
 There are other extensions to OO that we will cover later.
 But designing an planning the OO way is a great way to design systems that will exist as software.  <!-- .element: class="fragment" -->

+--

+# BONUS SLIDE

+**How do you find inspiration for game ideas?**

+People are often tempted to look only at other games... <!-- .element: class="fragment" -->

+This is how you make bad games! <!-- .element: class="fragment" -->

+For example: Pac Man was inspired by: <!-- .element: class="fragment" -->
+	- Tom and Jerry <!-- .element: class="fragment" -->
+	- Popeye <!-- .element: class="fragment" -->
+	- Manga & Casper <!-- .element: class="fragment" -->